Keyboard shortcuts

 Understanding User Journeys

 Amazon was another evolutionary leap.
 When I was first there—10+ years ago—cloud computing was new.
-I joined as a curriculum developer, which is another tech adjacent role.
-My job was to create courseware on Architecture on AWS.
-This is where I got firsthand experience that users don't use products in isolation.
+I joined as a curriculum developer, creating courseware on AWS architecture.
+This is where I got firsthand experience that users don’t use products in isolation.
+Everything I was teaching—compute, storage, networking, databases—had to work together.
+None of it did much by itself.

 There’s another piece that’s important.
 At Amazon, I honed my belief that you don’t need to be an expert to be a great communicator.
 And, in fact, being an expert can actually be a hindrance.
 I remember getting into a discussion with a colleague about this.